roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 28. What is the purpose of the "position" property and its values in CSS?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>28.
+What is the purpose of the "position" property and its values in CSS?</summary>
   <p>

 The position property is used to set the position to the CSS element accordingly.